ovh/docs/pages/platform/ai/cli_17_how_to_cli_data_notebooks/guide.en-ie.md

 ---
-title: AI Notebooks - Tutorial - Manage your data with CLI
+title: CLI - Use your data in a notebook
-slug: notebooks/tuto-access-object-storage-data
+slug: cli/access-object-storage-data
 excerpt: Learn how to access data from your Object Storage in your Notebook
-section: AI Notebooks tutorials
+section: Command Line Interface
-order: 01
+order: 08
 ---

 **Last updated 27th of May, 2021.**